FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 ---

 ## Closing Remarks
 I genuinely cannot fathom why anyone would reach the end of this article organically, but thank you for doing so.
 As hinted at by the end of the release trailer, I have yet another big update planned for "*Tactical Desktop Action*", this one featuring mini-games.
 And hopefully good ones at that!
-Please look forward to them, hopefully releasing sooner than Mint's next birthday.
+Please look forward to them, ideally releasing sooner than Mint's next birthday.

 If you got this far, please ping me with the phrase "*I READ THE TACTICAL DESKTOP ACTION 1.1.0 RELEASE NOTES AND ALL I GOT WAS THIS LOUSY COMMAND.*" on any platform of your choosing.
 Hell, even <a href="mailto:tom@skeletom.net">Email</a> me.
 It's fine.